Mpolo173212/Mpolo173212/README.md

 ## Hi there 👋

 My name is Mitchell, I am an Undergraduate Environmental Engineer at the University of Toledo.
-I am working towards a career in resilience within the water-energy nexus.
+I am working towards a career in resilience within the water-energy-climate nexus.

 I am currently working on:
 - Automating normal engineering calculations and tying them to helpful data visualization methods
-- A videogame called W.A.D.E.
+- Building scenario dashboards to visualize the tradeoffs between water demand, energy generation, carbon emissions.
-  - This will be a way for me to pair my experience with programming and engineering in a fun way
+- Using public databases to feed real world data into scripts that help practice carbon accounting.